-Bosnia: Gov approves permits for three wind parks in total power of 148MW25.
-March 2015. / SEE Energy News
+Bosnia: Gov approves permits for three wind parks in total power of 148MW, SEE Energy News

 The ministry of energy, mining and industry of the government of Bosnia’s Muslim-Croat Federation stated it given consent for permits for three new wind parks.
 Despite all public opposition by the green NGO wind parks may start construction.

 The ministry of energy, mining and industry was given preliminary consent to issue permits for the Podvelezje wind park, a project that will be developed by state-controlled power utility Elektroprivreda BiH (EPBiH), as well as to local company Koncig for the Debelo Brdo wind park project and to F.L.
 Wind for the Jelovaca wind park, the cabinet said in a statement following a weekly sitting.

 In 2013, EPBiH said it expects the planned Podvelezje wind park, with total capacity of up to 48 MW, to cost 71.8 million euro ($76.4 million).
 Germany’s KfW Bank is expected to lend 65 million euro of the necessary funding.